 - Lack of exercise

-- Bad diet (high alcohol and salt consumption)
+- Lousy diet (high alcohol and salt consumption)

-Making changes to an unhealthy lifestyle is the most important factor to consider in order to reduce blood pressure.
-Exercise and a balanced diet can be as effective in the reduction of blood pressure as drug treatment.
+Making changes to an unhealthy lifestyle is the most crucial factor to consider to reduce blood pressure.
+Exercise and a balanced diet can be as effective in lowering blood pressure as drug treatment.